Today, March 29, is beloved Irish actor Brendan Gleeson's birthday! Let's celebrate his greatness with his seven of his best films.

 Paddington 2 (2018)

-While no one could steal the show in Paddington 2 quite as much as Hugh Grant, Brendan Gleeson lands a close second as Knuckles McGinty, a hardened criminal who turns out to have a heart of hold and top-notch culinary skills.
+While no one could steal the show in Paddington 2 quite as much like Hugh Grant, Brendan Gleeson lands a close second as Knuckles McGinty, a hardened criminal who turns out to have a heart of hold and top-notch culinary skills.

 What's your favorite Brendan Gleeson movie?
 Tell us in the comment section.